AdobeDocs/experience-platform.zh-Hans/help/query-service/essential-concepts/dataset-statistics.md

 ANALYZE TABLE adc_geometric COMPUTE STATISTICS FOR ALL COLUMNS as alias_name;
 ```

 The output for the above example is `SUCCESSFULLY COMPLETED, alias_name`.
 The console output does not display the statistics in the response of the analyze table compute statistics command.
-To see the output, you must use the `SHOW STATISTICS` command discussed below. -->
+To see the output, you must use the `SHOW STATISTICS` command discussed below.

-## 显示统计信息 {#show-statistics}
+-->

 <!-- Commented out until the <alias_name> feature is released.

+## Show the statistics {#show-statistics}

-The alias name used in the query is available as soon as the `ANALYZE TABLE` command has been run.  -->
+The alias name used in the query is available as soon as the `ANALYZE TABLE` command has been run.

-即使使用筛选条件和列列表，计算也可以针对大量数据。 查询服务为统计信息ID生成一个通用唯一标识符以存储此计算的信息。 然后，您可以使用此统计信息ID查找计算出的统计信息，其中 `SHOW STATISTICS` 命令。

-生成的统计信息ID和统计信息仅对此特定会话有效，不能跨不同的PSQL会话访问。 计算统计信息当前不是永久性的。 要显示统计信息，请使用下面显示的命令。
+Even with a filter condition and a column list, the computation can target a large amount of data.
+Query Service generates a universally unique identifier for the statistics ID to store this calculated information.
+You can then use this statistics ID to look up the computed statistics with the `SHOW STATISTICS` command at any time within that session.

+The statistics ID and the statistics generated are only valid for this particular session and cannot be accessed across different PSQL sessions.
+The computed statistics are not currently persistent.
+To display the statistics, use the command seen below.

 ```sql
 SHOW STATISTICS FOR <STATISTICS_ID>;
 ```

-输出可能类似于下面的示例。
+An output might look similar to the example below.

 ```console
                          columnName                         |      mean      |      max       |      min       | standardDeviation | approxDistinctCount | nullCount | dataType